-Under the No Action Alternative, there would have been major impacts to land use within the study area.
-The barges stuck within the Webbers Falls Pool Lock and Dam 16 gates would not have been removed in a timely manner without the emergency declaration.
-There would have been major adverse impacts resulting from future precipitation events which could adversely impact land use if the gates were still out of action, by flooding downstream public and private lands used for the various purposes listed above.
+Under the No Action Alternative, there would have been minor impacts to land use within the study area.
+The barges stuck within the Webbers Falls Pool Lock and Dam 16 gates would not have been removed in a timely manner, without a rapid drawdown prescribed of the Webbers Falls Pool by the emergency declaration.
+There would have been minor adverse impacts resulting from a permanent drawdown due to the open gates, which would have resulted in lower water elevation for the area, potentially reducing the efficacy of timber production and agriculture.